 As a mentoring organization, we balance selecting impressive students (who display promise of becoming regular contributors) and useful projects (which can be mentored and are appropriate for Haiku).

 We strive to nurture our students into talented and motivated open-source developers.
 This includes being able to communicate effectively on public mailing lists, provide relevant information in bug reports, continually publish code for peer-review, and perhaps most importantly, knowing when to ask for help.
 Those skills empower them with the confidence and ability to continue making valued contributions to Haiku (or any open source project for that matter).

 Current status of the program

-This year, Haiku, inc will submit an application in a wider scope than in previous years.
+This year, Haiku, Inc submitted an application in a wider scope than in previous years.
 It includes project ideas from Haiku (the core operating system), but also from several related projects.
 This is the case for some "umbrella organizations" in GSoC for several years already, and allows smaller projects to get their share of students as well.

-In the cae of Haiku, the core system is getting mature, and there is now space for students working on various applications.
-We have gathered these ideas at the HaikuArchives website.
+In the case of Haiku, the core system is getting mature, and there is now space for students working on various applications.

 The Haiku developers have come up with a list of ideas for students to choose from or to base their proposals on.

 The candidate students need to start discussing application ideas with Haiku